olanrewaju-M-Yusuf/Information-Security-Offboarding-Project-Legacy-Staff-Contract-Termination/README.md

 ---

 ## 1. Background & Problem Statement
-A mid-sized enterprise discovered that legacy employees, some of whom had admin or privileged access—were offboarded without formalized information security handover, de-provisioning, or asset retrieval.
+A mid-sized enterprise discovered that legacy employees, some of whom had admin or privileged access, were offboarded without formalized information security handover, de-provisioning, or asset retrieval.
 These gaps violated internal policy, posed insider threat risks, and created audit nonconformities.
 The GRC Analyst was tasked with creating and implementing a secure, auditable process for managing **information security responsibilities during legacy staff contract terminations.**

 ---